Are You Experiencing Sexual Harassment at Work? You Have Rights and We Can Help

 Are There Laws Other Than Title VII For Workplace Sexual Harassment?

-Any sexual assault lawyer in the workplace will reveal that the federal law which covers sexual harassment in the workplace is Title VII.
+Any workplace sexual assault lawyer will reveal that the federal law which covers sexual harassment in the workplace is Title VII.
 Various states have adopted specific laws that protect victims as well.
 The laws vary per state.
 Some local governments have also established laws regarding workplace harassment.
-It's best to check in with your Los Angeles workplace lawyer to discover the laws that are within your local and state boundaries.
+It's best to check in with your Los Angeles hostile work environment lawyer to discover the laws that are within your local and state boundaries.

 What Steps Should I Take Before Filing A Sexual Harassment Claim?